andhong09/rizzo/app/docs/js/code-style.md

 ```

 ### Arrow functions
-* Use arrow functions possible
+* Arrow functions should be used by default, except in rare cases where it's not possible

 ```javascript
 let componentState = {